-Prerequisite(s): CSC170(Introduction to Programming)
+Prerequisite(s): 1 of CSC165(Introduction to Computer Programming (Python)), CSC170(Introduction to Object-Oriented Programming (Java))

 UNIX and C

 Study of UNIX operating system and the C programming language.
 It is assumed that the student has a knowledge of programming methods and has done programming in some other language.